 Brame & Lorenceau have confirmed the authenticity of this work, which is registered in their Louis Anquetin archives.

-While living in Paris during the mid-1880s, in conversations with his brother Theo, Vincent van Gogh coined the term 'painters of the petit boulevard.'
-He was referring to up and coming artists like himself who were experimenting with Neo-Impressionism and other avant-garde techniques, and who featured subjects from contemporary city life.
-Degas, Monet, Renoir, Pissarro and Sisley - the established Impressionists - were the masters of the 'grand boulevard'; their dealers, Georges Petit and Durand-Ruel, had galleries located on the large thoroughfares in the centre of Paris.
-Among the painters of the petit boulevard, Vincent included his friends Émile Bernard, Henri de Toulouse-Lautrec and Louis Anquetin, all of whom had studied at Fernand Cormon's atelier in Montmartre.
+While living in Paris during the mid-1880s, in conversations with his brother Théo, Vincent van Gogh coined the term “painters of the petit boulevard.”
+He was referring to up and coming artists like himself, who were experimenting with Neo-Impressionism and other avant-garde techniques, and who featured subjects from contemporary city life.
+Edgar Degas, Claude Monet, Pierre-Auguste Renoir, Camille Pissarro and Alfred Sisley—the established Impressionists—were the masters of the grand boulevard; their dealers, Georges Petit and Paul Durand-Ruel, had galleries located on the large thoroughfares in the center of Paris.
+Among the painters of the petit boulevard, Van Gogh included his friends Emile Bernard, Henri de Toulouse-Lautrec and Anquetin, all of whom had studied at Fernand Cormon's atelier in Montmartre.